Floral Daiquiri

 History:

-Created in 2016 by Andrii Osypchuk at Gaucho, Dubai, UAE.
+Adapted from a recipe created in 2016 by Andrii Osypchuk at Gaucho in Dubai, UAE.

 Difford’s Guide remains free-to-use thanks to the support of the brands in green above.
 Values stated for alcohol and calorie content, and number of drinks an ingredient makes should be considered approximate.